 The good news is that you should be able to get a setup that suits both the type of riding you do and your budget.

-Unless you've been hiding under a rock recently, you'll have seen the media saturation of SRAM's new baby, the Red eTap AXS wireless groupset.
+Unless you spent 2019 hiding under a rock, you'll have seen the media saturation of SRAM's latest baby, the Red eTap AXS wireless groupset.

 Meanwhile, here's the executive summary.